raqgoth/CareWhisper/README.md

 - user will be able to use the special section inside each whisper entry to write in 3 things they are grateful for

-- user will be able to save in a special section favorite quotes, or favorite memes motivational quotes, or memes he may find.

-- explain to the user how to use imgur and post your imgur link here